AlaaNour94/sbark_malloc/README.md

 # sbark_malloc
-A simple malloc implementation using sbrk
+A simple malloc implementation using sbrk syscall  (using doubly linked list data structure)